-Nathaniel is an Assistant Professor of Statistics at the University of Waterloo (UW) in the Department of Statistics and Actuarial Science.
-From 2015-2018 Nathaniel held a faculty position in the Department of Mathematics and Statistics at the University of San Francisco (USF) where he served as Program Director for the undergradudate data science program.
+Nathaniel is an Assistant Professor of Statistics at the University of Waterloo (UW) in the Department of Statistics and Actuarial Science, and he is the Director of the BMATH and BCS in Data Science programs.
+He is also the Past President of the Statistical Society of Canada's Data Science and Analytics Section.
+From 2015-2018 Nathaniel held a faculty position at the University of San Francisco (USF) where he was jointly appointed in the Department of Mathematics and Statistics as well as the MS in Data Science program.
+From 2017-2018 he served as Program Director for their BS in Data Science program.
 Prior to this, Nathaniel earned BMATH (2010), MMATH (2011) and PhD (2015) degrees in Statistics from the University of Waterloo.

-During his career, Nathaniel has also worked as a consultant and instructor within UW's Business and Industrial Statistics Research Group (BISRG) as well as USF's Data Institute.
+During his career, Nathaniel has also worked as a consultant and instructor within USF's Data Institute and UW's Business and Industrial Statistics Research Group (BISRG).
+Nathaniel is currently the Director of BISRG.
 In these capacities he has provided professional training and worked on several projects resulting in collaborations with 20+ organizations.
 He has also overseen 30+ undergraduate and graduate level data science internships in exploratory data analysis, time series analysis, machine learning, A/B testing and data visualization.